fastpm/fastpm/README.rst

 2 parallel fourier transform backends are supported, slab-based FFTW and pencil-based PFFT.

-- The PFFT backend enables fastPM to scale to hundred thousand MPI ranks, allows runs with significantly more than 2048**3 particles.
+- The PFFT backend enables fastPM to scale to hundred thousand MPI ranks, allows runs with significantly more than :math:`2048^3` particles.

-- The FFTW backend allows one to run smaller simulations (<= 2048**3 particles on 1024 ranks) more efficiently.
+- The FFTW backend allows one to run smaller simulations (<= :math:`2048^3` particles on 1024 ranks) slightly more efficiently.

 The size of mesh in fastPM can vary with time, allowing one to use coarse force mesh at high redshift